Coal is used to produce nearly 40%

 coal-fired power plants, here in Britain there is cause for

-in Kent, where German energy utility E.on planned to build the first new coal
+One of Greenpece's most iconic campaigns in recent years took place at Kingsnorth in Kent, where German energy utility E.on planned to build the first new coal

 plant in Britain for over 30 years to replace an existing plant.
 For over three